 - know the basic principles if cultural heritage preservation

-- are aware of up-to-date physical, chemical, laser and electro-optical cultural heritage preservation techniques
+- are aware of up-to-date physical, chemical, laser and optical-electronic cultural heritage preservation techniques

 - are able to design and use modern lasers, laser/electro-optical and physical systems for restoration and research of art pieces

 - are able to use modern laser and electro-optical equipment